commercetools/commercetools-sync-java/docs/usage/SHOPPING_LIST_SYNC.md

 | `lineItems.custom.type` |  ResourceIdentifier to a Type |
 | `textLineItems.custom.type ` | ResourceIdentifier to a Type |

-> Note that a reference without the key field will be considered as existing resource on the target commercetools project and the library will issue an update/create an API request without reference resolution.
+> Note that a reference without the key field will be considered as an existing resource on the target commercetools project and the library will issue an update/create an API request without reference resolution.

 ##### Syncing from a commercetools project

-When syncing from a source commercetools project, you can use [`mapToShoppingListDraft`](https://commercetools.github.io/commercetools-sync-java/v/3.0.1/com/commercetools/sync/shoppinglists/utils/ShoppingListReferenceResolutionUtils.html#mapToShoppingListDrafts-java.util.List-) method that maps from a `ShoppingList` to `ShoppingListDraft` to make them ready for reference resolution by the shopping list sync, for example:
+When syncing from a source commercetools project, you can use [`mapToShoppingListDraft`](https://commercetools.github.io/commercetools-sync-java/v/3.0.1/com/commercetools/sync/shoppinglists/utils/ShoppingListReferenceResolutionUtils.html#mapToShoppingListDrafts-java.util.List-) the method that maps from a `ShoppingList` to `ShoppingListDraft` to make them ready for reference resolution by the shopping list sync, for example:

 ````java
 // Build a ShoppingListQuery for fetching shopping lists from a source CTP project with all the needed references expanded for the sync